 A note of caution to be observed for ESDI hard sectored drives during format operation for RLL encoding.
 Since the leading edge of the write gate may be used by the encoder to trigger the generation of the preamble, this would be a problem as Write Gate is asserted 3.5 bit times after the index pulse and there would be no de-assertion of Write Gate with each sector pulse.
 The two pass format operation is a good software solution.
 In hardware the inverted sector pulse could be ANDed with Write Gate to generate the Write Gate to the encoder.
-Generally after a format write, then read is necessary to determine defective sectors, and initiate some sector substitutions.
+Generally after a format write, then read is necessary to determine defective sectors, and initiates one sector substitutions.

-HANDLING THE WRITE SPLICE FIELD BETWEEN THE ID AND DATA SEGMENTS IN THE ESDI/SMD FORMAT field between the ID and data segments.
+HANDLING THE WRITE SPLICE FIELD BETWEEN THE ID AND DATA SEGMENTS IN THE ESDI/SMD FORMAT

+The ESDI/SMD format specification recommends a two byte header postamble and a one byte write splice.
+The DDC format parameters indirectly support a write splice field between the ID and data segments.
 Consider normal operation of the DDC.
 The format is programmed to have a 2 byte header postamble and a data preamble one byte longer than the desired length.
 This byte is taken as the write splice, (a floating byte).
 During a write operation this floating byte is considered as part of the data preamble, so write gate is asserted 3 bit times into the data preamble i.e., the 'write splice' and data would be written on the media after taking into effect the write propagation delay.
 In case of a read operaion this byte is taken to be part of the header postamble.
 Hence as Read gate is asserted after the header postamble, it would never be asserted in the write splice.
 Normal operation could be achieved with the DDC without physically having a write splice field between the ID and the Data segment, rather creating one by adjusting other field lenaths.